When you give babies and children the right tools for independence, magic happens.

 Infants go very quickly from using their palmar grip (6-9 months) where they hold large food items, to pincer grip (9-12 months).
 The pincer grip is used to pick up finger foods which eventually end up in their mouth.
 The transition from the pincer grip to using a spoon properly (at around 18 months) for example can take a little bit longer.
 And that’s where utensils like doddl can encourage fine motor development during this time.
 Offering utensils that are not only easier to grip but with a metal head that is similar to everyday knives, forks and spoons, encourages not only the use of a spoon but helps refine skillful feeding. doddl have quite fantastically designed a utensil that bridges the gap between a plastic baby spoon and a normal spoon.
 Their cutlery range includes a baby utensil set, designed with a shorter handle for the palmar grasp that develops from 6 months +.
 And their children’s set is designed with the pincer grip in mind.

 Dr Shruti Nathwani's son Jason happily chops food, safely using his doddl knife.

 My son Jason started showing a real interest in using a knife when he was around 18 months.
 The doddl knife has safely been designed to be used by children and now at 2.5 years, he skillfully chops a lot of his own fruit and vegetables with supervision.

 Embrace the mess!

-Disclaimer: Please note this article is made available for educational purposes only and is not a substitute for competent medical advice.
-If your child is unwell, you must consult a medical professional in person.
+Disclaimer: Please note this article is made available for educational purposes only.
+It is not a substitute for competent medical advice.
+If your child is unwell, you must consult a pediatrician in person.